wotz101/NeurO-Challenge/readme.md

 - ❌ **No modifications to the encryption system source code.**
 - ✅ **Only analytical, pattern-based, or cryptanalysis methods allowed.**

+### **❓ Why Are Brute Force & Other Attacks Not Allowed?**
+NeurO Encryption is designed to be **resistant to traditional attack methods** due to its **dynamic folding structure, high entropy transformations, and AI-resistant encoding.** Here’s why these attacks won’t work:

+🔹 **Brute Force Attacks:** The encryption keys use high entropy and dynamic transformations, making exhaustive key searching infeasible—even with quantum computing.

+🔹 **Dictionary Attacks:** NeurO does not rely on human-set passwords but instead uses cryptographic keys, making dictionary-based approaches useless.

+🔹 **Rainbow Table Attacks:** Each encryption is uniquely randomized with entropy injections, preventing the creation of precomputed decryption tables.

+Instead, participants must rely on **pattern analysis, entropy evaluation, and cryptographic weaknesses (if any) to succeed.**

 ### **🏆 Rewards:**
 - 🎖 **Leaderboard recognition** for those who make progress.
 - 📜 **Acknowledgment in security research publications.**